idirdehmous/pyodb_0.1.0/README.md

                make install
 ```
 REMARK:
--By the end the configuration, a file called 'odb_install_dir' will be created by cmake for the next steps
+-By the end the configuration, a file called 'odb_install_dir' will be created by cmake for the next steps<br />

--Once the odb binaries , include and libs are installed, The second step consist in builing and installing the python module itself
+-Once the odb binaries , include and libs are installed, The second step consist in builing and installing the python module itself<br />

 ```
         STEP 2 - cd  /path/to/source/of/.../pyodb_0.1.0